 International lecture series 2013-2014

-A strategic IKK-Lecture Series in collaboration with the Goethe-Institut Dänemark and The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation (KADK)
+A strategic IKK-Lecture Series in made in collaboration with the Goethe-Institut Dänemark and The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation (KADK)

 In 2013 and 2014, IKK: Department of Art and Cultural Studies, University of Copenhagen organizes a lecture series "Bildwissenschaft & Visual Culture" as a starting point for two prospect collaborative networks: On one hand it is a start of the new Strategic Partnership in Arts and Culture between the Goethe-Institut Dänemark and the Department for Art and Cultural Studies (IKK).
 On the other hand it is the start of a strategic collaboration with the The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation (KADK), Copenhagen and its international research network, “What Images Do” (hosted with The Royal Danish Academy of Fine Arts, School of Visual Arts).

-The common platform for the collaborative initiatives is to build and accumulate core competences internationally with regard to concepts and practices of the Image, Visibility and Visuality in their widest sense, including research practices within the creative educations in Denmark and internationally.
+The common platform for the collaborative initiatives was made to build and accumulate core competences internationally with regard to concepts and practices of the Image, Visibility and Visuality in their widest sense, including research practices within the creative educations in Denmark and internationally.

 The strategic approach of the IKK-Lecture Series can be summarized in the question: